-- conduct our ongoing and planned clinical trials of our product candidates, which may include higher clinical trial expenses associated with arrangements we may enter into with clinical research organizations for the execution and management of certain clinical trials; - conduct GMP production, process and scale-up development and technology transfer activities for the manufacture of our product candidates, including those undergoing clinical investigation and IND-enabling preclinical development; - procure laboratory equipment, materials and supplies for the manufacture of our product candidates and the conduct of our research activities; - conduct preclinical and clinical research to investigate the therapeutic activity of our product candidates; - continue our research, development and manufacturing activities, including under our sponsored research and collaboration agreements with Janssen and Ono;

-- maintain, prosecute, protect, expand and enforce our intellectual property portfolio; - engage with regulatory authorities for the development of, and seek regulatory approvals for, our product candidates; - establish business operations at our new corporate headquarters, including internal GMP production capabilities; - hire additional clinical, manufacturing, regulatory, quality control and technical personnel to advance our product candidates; - hire additional scientific personnel to advance our research and development efforts; and - hire general and administrative personnel to continue operating as a public company and support our operations.
+- conduct our ongoing and planned clinical trials of our product candidates, which may include higher clinical trial expenses associated with arrangements we may into with clinical research organizations (CROs) for the execution and management of certain clinical trials, including trials outside of the United States; - conduct Good Manufacturing Practice (GMP) production, including through the use of contract manufacturing organizations (CMOs) for the conduct of some or all of the activities required for manufacturing our iPSC-derived cell product candidates, process and scale-up development and technology transfer activities for the manufacture of our product candidates, including those undergoing clinical investigation and IND-enabling preclinical development; - procure laboratory equipment, materials and supplies for the manufacture of our product candidates and the conduct of our research activities; - conduct preclinical and clinical research to investigate the therapeutic activity of our product candidates; - continue our research, development and manufacturing activities, including under our sponsored research and collaboration agreement with Ono; - maintain, prosecute, protect, expand and enforce our intellectual property portfolio; - engage with regulatory authorities for the development of, and seek regulatory approvals for, our product candidates; - build out business operations at our corporate headquarters, including internal GMP production capabilities; - continue to implement the corporate restructuring and reduction in force that we announced in January 2023; and - continue operating as a public company and support our operations and develop commercial infrastructure for potential commercialization of our product candidates.

-We do not expect to generate any meaningful product sales or royalty revenue unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
+We do not expect to generate any meaningful revenues from product sales, royalties, or sales milestones unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-Accordingly, we will seek to fund our operations through public or private equity or debt financings or other sources.
+Accordingly, we will seek to fund our operations through public or private equity or debt financings, collaboration arrangements, or other sources.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements when needed would have a negative effect on our financial condition and ability to develop our product candidates.

-Due to the global outbreak of SARS-CoV-2, the strain of coronavirus that causes Coronavirus disease 19 (COVID-19), including the emergence of new variants of the virus, we experienced impacts on certain aspects of our business, including our clinical trial and research and development activities, during the year ended December 31, 2021.
-For example, certain of our research and development activities have been delayed or disrupted as a result of measures we implemented in response to governmental "stay at home" orders and in the interests of public health and safety, and we have experienced delays or disruptions in the initiation and conduct of our clinical trials as a result of prioritization of hospital and other medical resources toward pandemic efforts, policies and procedures implemented at clinical sites with respect to the conduct of clinical trials, and other precautionary measures taken in treating patients or in practicing medicine in response to the ongoing COVID-19 pandemic.
-The scope and duration of these delays and disruptions, and the ultimate impacts of the COVID-19 pandemic on our operations, are currently unknown, and depend on continuously changing circumstances, including the emergence of new variants of the virus, such as the Delta and Omicron variants.
-We are continuing to actively monitor the situation and may take further precautionary and preemptive actions as may be required by federal, state or local authorities or that we determine are in the best interests of public health and safety and that of our patient community, employees, partners, and stockholders.
-We cannot predict the effects that such actions, or the impact of the ongoing COVID-19 pandemic, including the emergence of new variants of the virus, on global business operations and economic conditions, may have on our business, strategy, collaborations, or financial and operating results.
+Due to the global outbreak of SARS-CoV-2, the strain of coronavirus that causes Coronavirus disease 2019 (COVID-19), we continued to experience impacts on certain aspects of our business, including our clinical trial, manufacturing, and research and development activities, during the year ended December 31, 2022.
+For example, we also continue to experience delays in obtaining equipment, materials, and supplies needed to conduct our clinical trials, maintain our operations, and manufacture our product candidates as a result of production shortages experienced by our suppliers in connection with the COVID-19 pandemic.
+The scope and duration of these delays and disruptions, and the ultimate impacts of the COVID-19 pandemic on our operations, remain uncertain, and depend on continuously changing circumstances, including the emergence of new variants of the virus.
+We continue to monitor the impact of the COVID-19 pandemic on our business and may take further precautionary and preemptive actions as may be required by federal, state or local authorities or that we determine are in the best interests of public health and safety and that of our patient community, employees, partners, and stockholders.
+For more information regarding the risks and uncertainties associated with the evolving effects of COVID-19 on our business, our preclinical and clinical development and regulatory efforts, refer to Part I Item 1A.
+Risk Factors.